 - Email (E) (Optional for SSL/TLS certificates): The e-mail address of the subject as verified under section 3.2.2.4.2. - Common Name (OID: 2.5.4.3) (Optional for SSL certificates, Required for Code Signing and Client Certificates): This is the Subject's Common Name.
-If present for SSL/TLS certificates, this field MUST contain an FQDN that is one of the values contained in the Certificate's subjectAltName extension.
+If present for SSL/TLS certificates, this field MUST contain an FQDN or an IP Address that is one of the values contained in the Certificate's subjectAltName extension.
 For Client, S/MIME or Code Signing certificates, this field MUST contain a representation of the Subject's name as verified under section 3.2.2.1.

-Common names that also belong to the DNS namespace are forbidden for non-SSL certificates. - givenName (OID: 2.5.4.42) and surname (OID: 2.5.4.4): Per QCP-n and QCP-n-qscd, contain a representation of the Subject's given name and surname as verified under section 3.2.2.1.
+Common names that also belong to the DNS namespace are forbidden for non-SSL certificates.

+- givenName (OID: 2.5.4.42) and surname (OID: 2.5.4.4): Per QCP-n and QCP-n-qscd, contain a representation of the Subject's given name and surname as verified under section 3.2.2.1.
 Further specifications from ETSI EN 319 412-2 apply. - streetAddress (OID: 2.5.4.9): The physical address of the Subject as verified under section 3.2.2.1. - postalCode (OID: 2.5.4.17): The postal code for the physical address of the Subject as verified under section 3.2.2.1. - Organizational Unit (OU) (Optional): Subject Organizational Unit or sub-unit, or special attribute of the signatory depending on the intended use or attributes of the certificate.
-HARICA prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless HARICA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1. - Organization (OID: 2.5.4.10): Subject Organization Name as verified under section 3.2.2.1 - Locality (OID: 2.5.4.7) (Optional if "State or Province" is present): Subject Locality as verified under section 3.2.2.1 - State or Province (OID: 2.5.4.8) (Optional if "Locality" is present): Subject State as verified under section 3.2.2.1 - Country (OID: 2.5.4.6): Subject Country as verified under section 3.2.2.1 - Subject Public Key Information: Contains the Public Key and identifies the algorithm with which the Key is used and its size.
-Code Signing certificates MUST chain up to a 4096-bit RSA or ECC equivalent (P384) CA. - serialNumber (OID: 2.5.4.5) (Optional): Per QCP-n and QCP-n-qscd, contains a unique identifier to disambiguate the Subject Name within the context of an Issuing CA per ETSI EN 319 412-2.
-Depending on the Person's decision, one of the following identifiers may be used: - o Social Security Number with the following semantics: "PNOGR-12345678".
-In this example, GR is the Subject's Country. - o Personal Identification Card with the following semantics: "IDCGR-AK1234567".
-In this example, GR is the Subject's Country.
+HARICA prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless HARICA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1. - Organization (OID: 2.5.4.10): Subject Organization Name as verified under section 3.2.2.1.
+For EV Certificates, this attribute must be verified according to section 9.2.1 of the EV Guidelines. - Locality (OID: 2.5.4.7) (Optional if "State or Province" is present): Subject Locality as verified under section 3.2.2.1 - State or Province (OID: 2.5.4.8) (Optional if "Locality" is present): Subject State as verified under section 3.2.2.1 - Country (OID: 2.5.4.6): Subject Country as verified under section 3.2.2.1 - Subject Public Key Information: Contains the Public Key and identifies the algorithm with which the Key is used and its size.
+Code Signing certificates MUST chain up to a 4096-bit RSA or ECC equivalent (P384) CA. - serialNumber (OID: 2.5.4.5) (Required for EV, QCP-w)(Optional for LCP, NCP, NCP+, QCP-n, QCP-n-qscd): - Per EV and QCP-w it contains the Registration Number of the Legal Entity of the Subject. - For Private Organizations, this field MUST contain the Registration (or similar) Number assigned to the Subject by the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration, as appropriate.
+If the Jurisdiction of Incorporation or Registration does not provide a Registration Number, then the date of Incorporation or Registration SHALL be entered into this field in any one of the common date formats. - For Government Entities that do not have a Registration Number or readily verifiable date of creation, HARICA SHALL enter the value "Government Entity".